 In addition to training displaced workers, the schools will offer two-year programs for teaching students.
-The project's programs will also be made available to other schools to use as a model as they implement their own programs.
-In addition to their collaboration with a number of community colleges, MU is working closely with the Missouri Division of Workforce Development and the Missouri Energy Workforce Consortium.
+The project's programs will also be available to other schools to use as a model as they implement their programs.
+In addition to its collaboration with a number of community colleges, MU is working closely with the Missouri Division of Workforce Development and the Missouri Energy Workforce Consortium.

 It is no secret that our healthcare sector is lacking personnel to adequately care for patients today.
 To alleviate the shortage of nurses and other health care professionals, the Department of Labor has issued a grant through the ARRA to the Community College of Baltimore County for this explicit purpose.
-The school received nearly $5 million in funding to strengthen its health care studies programs, opening the door to many more students interested in a career in the medical sector.
+The school received nearly $5 million in funding to strengthen its healthcare studies programs, opening the door to many more students interested in medical careers.